Mahesank/tradeix_api_demo/README.md

 ## Execution

-Execution of the project can be done by mvn cmd below or using the Intelej or eclipse
+Execution of the project can be done by mvn cmd or using the Intelej or eclipse

 Below command should download the required dependencies and start the test mvn clean install